awsdocs/aws-cpp-developer-guide/README.rst

 aws-cpp-developer-guide
 ########################

-This repository contains source content for the *AWS SDK for C++ Developer Guide*.
-The source code for the **AWS SDK for C++** is also on GitHub at https://github.com/aws/aws-sdk-cpp/.
+This repository contains the source text files for the *AWS SDK for C++ Developer Guide*.

 The guide content is written in reStructuredText_ and built using Sphinx_.
-It relies upon content which is provided in the AWS documentation team's `shared content`_ repository.
+It relies upon content provided in the AWS documentation team's `shared content`_ repository.

 Reporting issues
 ================

-You can use the Issues_ section of this repository to report problems in the documentation.
+Use the Issues_ section of the repository to report problems in the documentation.

-*When submitting an issue, please indicate*:
+When submitting an issue, please indicate:

-* The URL or source filename the issue occurs on.
+* The URL or source filename where the issue occurs.

 * A description of the issue.
-Use as much detail as possible.
-For many issues, this might be as simple as "The page has a typo; the word 'complie' in the third paragraph should be 'compile'."
-If the issue is more complex, please describe it with enough detail that it's clear to the AWS documentation team what the problem is.
+Use as much detail as necessary.

 Contributing fixes and updates
 ==============================

-To contribute your own documentation fixes or updates, please use the Github-standard procedures for `forking the repository`_ and submitting a `pull request`_.
+To contribute documentation fixes or updates, use the Github-standard procedures for `forking the repository`_ and submitting a `pull request`_.

-Note that many common substitutions_ and extlinks_ found in these docs are sourced from the `shared content`_ repository--if you see a substitution used that is not declared at the top of the source file or in the ``_includes.txt`` file, then it is probably defined in the shared content.
+Note that many common substitutions_ and extlinks_ found in this guide are sourced from the `shared content`_ repository--if you see a substitution used that is not declared at the top of the source file or in the ``_includes.txt`` file, then it is probably defined in the shared content.